chenyichen0420/CBCOJ/README.md

 }
 ```

 `account.ini` stores the name and password of all accounts.
-You can set it manually.
+You can set it manually, following the following format:

+The first list contains one non-negative integer $n$, representing the number of different accounts.

+For the next $n$ lines, each line contains two string consisting entirely of non space visible characters and one integer, separated with spaces.

+For any one of these $n$ lines, the first string represents the name of an account, the second string represents the password of the account, the integer represents the user id of the account.
+Note that user id is repeatable.

 `basic_setting.ini` stores some settings of the exe.
-You may change it in a specific way.
+You may change it following the following format:

+The first line contains one integer $n$, representing the number of evaluation threads you want to start.

+The second line contains the path of a folder.
+The submitted code will be temporarily stored here, but it will not be automatically cleaned.

+For the next $n$ lines, each line contains a path of a folder.
+The submitted code will runs in here, so it's strongly recommended to clean these folders before starting the judger program.

 `log.txt` is the log file of CBCOJ_Server.exe.
 You can send it to me if the application crashes for some unknown reason.
+And it can be cleared or deleted freely.

 `rc.txt` stores the latest submission id.

 More detailed information can be found in the release statement.

-#### Frontend
+#### Frontend(Webpage Server)

 The structure of `front/` should be like this: